Fresh Pond Road station

-The Fresh Pond Road station is a local station on the BMT Myrtle Avenue Line of the New York City Subway, along Fresh Pond Road between 67th and Putnam Avenues in Ridgewood.
+The Fresh Pond Road station is a station on the BMT Myrtle Avenue Line of the New York City Subway, along Fresh Pond Road between 67th and Putnam Avenues in Ridgewood.
 The station is served by the M train at all times.
 The station opened in 1915 as part of the Dual Contracts.

 History

 This station was opened on February 22, 1915 by the Brooklyn Rapid Transit Company as part of a project to elevate a portion of the Myrtle Avenue Line, which had run at street level.
 This work was completed as part of the Dual Contracts.

 Station layout

 This elevated station has two tracks and an island platform.
 The platform is wider than those in most other stations in the system because the station was formerly a major transfer point to the Flushing–Ridgewood streetcar line to Flushing.
 This service was replaced by the Q58 bus on July 17, 1949.

 A brown canopy with green frames and support columns run along the entire length of the platform except for a small section at the west end (railroad north).
 Below the station is an MTA-owned lot commonly used for storing buses based out of the adjacent Fresh Pond Bus Depot.

 To the east of the station is the Fresh Pond Yard.
 However, it can only be accessed from Middle Village–Metropolitan Avenue, the next station east (railroad south).
 Trains heading to the yard from Manhattan and Brooklyn must first enter Metropolitan Avenue, then reverse into the yard.